ThomasBurch/ELEXIS-Hackathon/README.md

 ### for further developing the data proceccing scripts:

 The data processing scripts are in directory `src/`.
-The file `TunisArabicClusterBuilder.py` holds the methods to generate the JSON data which are loaded in the application for visualizing the network in the dictionary.
+The file `TunisArabicClusterBuilder.py` holds the methods to generate the JSON data which are loaded in the application for visualizing the networks in the dictionary.
 The file `translationCluster.py` is an example how to use this data builder script.

 ### for further developing the visualization application: